okmic/Api-telegram-and-Htaccess-Pattern/README.md

-### Template for feedback form and server settings for SPA
+### Template for feedback form and server settings for SPA without protection